Brayham-Carvalho/Brayham-Carvalho/README.md

 - Dedication to continuous learning and constant improvement.

 ## 📚 Academic Background:
-Pursuing a **Technology in Internet Systems** degree at IFES, expected to graduate in 2025.
+- Pursuing a **Technology in Internet Systems** degree at IFES, expected to graduate in 2025

+## 📜 Certifications:
+- Cybersecurity
+- CCNAv7: Introduction to Networks
+- Network Security

+## 🎓 Technical Events:
+- Technical Talk: SOC - Understanding its Structure and Operation
+- Technical Talk: Strengthening Intrusion Detection Systems with Machine Learning

 ## 🌐 Languages:
 Intermediate English.